dhirendrajha25/Jenkins-k8s-jcasc/README.md

 ### 1. Using Below Commands:
 ```
 $ export KUBECONFIG="$(terraform output kubeconfig_path)"
+# if you are on windows, use SET KUBECONFIG="./kubeconfig"
 $ helm list
 $ kubectl get po
 $ kubectl get svc